 Technology isn’t just changing the way we communicate – it’s changing the way we eat.
 Take social media for example.
 Sharing food snaps on Instagram, Facebook and Twitter has grown into a worldwide phenomenon.
+Certain influencers have even made an entire career out of utilising this craze for food on their feeds.

 According to the Choosi Modern Food Trends Report, 39% of respondents claimed social media influences their current eating behaviours, with Gen Ys most likely to be influenced (64.4%).